 PoC Terminals should support the following (as a minimum):

-The same ergonomic elements called out for the Private Call support (POC buttons, comfort tones, contact lists, speaker phones, recent calls lists, active group member lists, visual indicators of floor control).
+The same ergonomic elements called out for the Private Call support (POC buttons, comfort tones, contact lists, speaker phones, recent calls lists, active group member lists, visual indicators of Floor Control).

 Caller ID of all chat group participants should be provided to all parties of the group call.
 As users join and leave, the handset devices should display the participant lists to reflect the current membership status.
 Also, join and leave tones should be played at the handset as member join / leave.